antonioIannotta/LSS-documentation/docs/design.md

 ##### Use Cases
 <figure align="center">
   <img src="https://github.com/antonioiannotta/LSS-documentation/blob/main/design/base_usecases.png?raw=true"/>
-  <figcaption>Base use cases</figcaption>
+  <figcaption>Basic use cases</figcaption>
 </figure>
 <br/>

-To simplify the creation of use cases we have created some abstract classes from which all the use cases inherits.
+To simplify the creation of use cases we have created some abstract classes which all the use cases inherit from.
 * `UseCase`: a non-failable use case that always returns in a non-asynchronous manner
 * `AsyncUseCase`: a non-failable asynchronous use case
 * `AsyncFailableUseCase`: a failable and asynchronous use case (the error is always the `Left` type of `Either`)

 We have identified the following use cases for the user management subdomain:
 * `GetAuthState`: provides the `AuthState` (whether an user is currently logged in or not);
-* `GetUser`: provides information about the currently logged in user;
+* `GetUser`: provides information about the currently logged-in user;
 * `SignUpUser`: signs up a new user given email, name and password;
-* `LoginUser`: logs in a user given user credentialn;
+* `LoginUser`: logs in a user given user credentials;
-* `ChangeUserPassword`: changes the current password of the user with a different one;
+* `ChangeUserPassword`: changes the current password of the user to a different one;
-* `LogoutUser`: logs out the currently logged in user;
+* `LogoutUser`: logs out the currently logged-in user;
-* `DeleteUser`: deletes the logged in user.
+* `DeleteUser`: deletes the logged-in user.

 Some of the above use cases use the following auxiliary use cases for data validation:
 * `ValidateUserName`: checks that the user name is valid;
 * `ValidateUserEmail`: checks that the user email is valid according to [RFC822](https://www.ietf.org/rfc/rfc0822.txt?number=822);
 * `ValidateUserPassword`: checks that the user password is valid.

-Instead, for the parking slot management subdomain we have identified the following use cases:
+As for the parking slot management subdomain, we have identified the following use cases:
 * `FindParkingSlots`: finds all the parking slots within a certain radius from a position (`GeoPosition`);
 * `ViewParkingSlot`: provides information about a single parking slot identified by a given id;
-* `ViewCurrentParkingSlot`: provides information about the parking slot currently occupied by the user;
+* `ViewCurrentParkingSlot`: provides information about the parking slot which is currently occupied by the user;
 * `OccupyParkingSlot`: occupies a parking slot if it is not currently occupied;
-* `IncrementParkingSlotOccupation`: increments the occupation of the parking slot currently occupied by the user;
+* `IncrementParkingSlotOccupation`: increments the occupation of the parking slot which is currently occupied by the user;
-* `FreeParkingSlot`: frees the parking slot currently occupied by the user, if the user isn't occupying a parking slot it does nothing.
+* `FreeParkingSlot`: frees the parking slot which is currently occupied by the user; if the user isn't occupying a parking slot it does nothing.

 #### Data Layer
-In this layer we find the implementation of the repositories, in our system repositories act as mediators between different data sources such as local authentication token storage and backend API.
+This layer contains the implementation of the repositories and data sources.
+In our system, repositories act as mediators between different data sources, such as local authentication token storage and backend API.
-This allows for better decoupling and testability since repository implementation doesn't need to access the APIs exposed by the underlying system unlike the data sources.
+This allows for a better decoupling and testability, since repository implementation does not need to access the APIs exposed by the underlying system, unlike the data sources.
-To further decouple the domain layer from the data layer we make data sources return data transfer objects (DTOs).
-DTOs are simple objects that contain only the data needed to read information from the backend.
-Then these objects are mapped by the repositories into domain layer entities.
+To further decouple the domain layer from the data layer, we make data sources return data transfer objects (DTOs).
+DTOs are simple objects that only contain the data needed to read information from the backend.
+These objects are then mapped by the repositories into domain layer entities.

 <figure align="center">
   <img src="https://github.com/antonioiannotta/LSS-documentation/blob/main/design/datasources.png?raw=true"/>